 It takes preparation to research and find the best college or university for you.
-Thinking About Tomorrow is designed to assist you through this challenging process.
+This Thinking About Tomorrow website is designed to assist you through this challenging process.

 College Preparation Checklists

-- Take the PSAT in October.
-The scores will not count for National Merit Scholar consideration in your sophomore year, but it is valuable practice for when you take the PSAT again in your junior year when the scores will count, as well as for the SAT Reasoning Test, which you should also be taking in your junior year.
+- Take the PSAT 10 in spring.
+The scores will not count for National Merit Scholar consideration in your sophomore year, but it is valuable practice for when you take the SAT in your junior year.
 You will receive your PSAT results in December.